Osleys Iglesias

-Osleys Iglesias Estrada (born 12 December 1997) is a Cuban professional boxer.
-He has held IBO super middleweight title since December 2022.
+Osleys Iglesias Estrada (born 14 December 1997) is a Cuban professional boxer.
+He has held the IBO super middleweight title since December 2022 and the IBF super middleweight title since April 2026.

 Amateur career

 Osleys Iglesias fought for the 2015 Cuban National Championship and he won against Reinier Pérez in the 1st round, Yainier Abreu in the 2nd round but lost against Arlen López in the finals, this is the same format of opponents and results he had at the 2017 Cuban National Championship, although in the 2016 Cuban National Championship, he beat Osnay Bencosme and Hugo Noriega before losing to Arlen López again.
 Iglesias fought in the Thailand International Invitational Tournament back in April 2017, he won against Eumir Marcial (Philippines) on the quarter-finals, also won against Erik Alzhanov (Kazakhstan) in the semi-finals but lost against Israil Madrimov (Uzbekistan) on the finals.
 During the 2018 Cuban National Championships, he got wins over Yusmel Alejandro Ruiz in the 1st round and Yojanler Martinez on the 2nd, but again lost to Arlen Lopéz on the finals.